-Derived from the agile development movement that arose from the IT function, agile financial planning enables organisational ability in turn, which has long been known as the defining factor of high-performing businesses that respond well to crises, including the current one posed by the COVID-19 pandemic.
+Derived from the agile development movement that arose from the IT function, agile financial planning enables organisational ability in turn, which has long been known as the defining factor of high-performing businesses that respond well to crises.

 1. Scenario Planning

-With the impact of the coronavirus outbreak making business as usual no longer possible, you’re going to have to start making plans for the scenarios that your organisation might encounter.
+To prepare for future crises that might result in business as usual being no longer possible, start making plans for the scenarios that your organisation might encounter.

-For example, what if your organisation has to extend current work-from-home arrangements beyond current timelines?
-Or what if new developments related to the pandemic cause another disruption in your organisation’s supply chain?
+For example, what if your organisation has to implement hybrid work arrangements for the foreseeable future?
+Or what if future trade wars cause another disruption in your organisation's supply chain?